yaron/wishlist-go/README.md

 # Wishlist in GO
 This wishlist is a simple go based wishlist backend that can be used to create a webapplication to host your wishlist.
 This only includes a backend which can be contacted through it's API.

 Documentation of the API can be found on https://yaron.github.io/wishlist-go/ .
-This is still very incomplete.
+I'll be building a frontend here: https://github.com/yaron/wishlist-front .

 ## Usage
 To run in production just get the binary from the last release and run it.
 You can use these environment variables to change the way it works a bit.